bkaestner/codewars-rules/rules/0140-Collaborating.md

 hidden and initial), and the description.
 There are several things you want to check before accepting a translation:

-- is the kata as hard as in you original languages?
+- is the kata as hard as in your original languages?
     - does it use the same or comparable tests?
     - does it use the same or comparable input/output types?
 - does the description provide some examples in that language?